ubc-library-rc/gis-georeferencing/index.md

 nav_order: 1
 has_children: true
 ---
-#### Note: this workshop is in development and not yet complete.
+#### this workshop is in development and not yet complete.
+{: .warn}

 # Georeferencing Historical Maps

 This workshop offers an introduction to georeferencing historical maps with QGIS.
-We will begin by exploring Koerner Library's physical map collection.
-The Hands On portion of the workshop will guide you through georeferencing a scanned historical map of Vancouver.
-By the end of the workshop you will be able to:
+If you attend the synchronous, in-person facilitation, we will begin by exploring Koerner Library's physical map collection on Level 2.
+The Hands On section will guide you through georeferencing a scanned historical map of Vancouver Schools from 1975.
+Whether you attend the facilitated event, or work through this website in your own time, by the end of this workshop you will be able to

 - Understand the essential concepts and steps for georeferencing a digitized historical map
 - Demonstrate the georeferencing process using a desktop GIS software